We gave this article a much-needed refresh to bring it up to date for 2020; removing a few older models and adding three new compact home gyms.

 Stay tuned for a guide to compact home gyms with plenty of considerations and advice, as well as a FAQ section to help answer some of your burning questions.

-Topping this list is an excellent multi gym from the innovative fitness brand Bowflex.
-While it may not be as suited to mass building as some of those gyms below, the sturdy PR3000 offers a ‘no cable change’ three-position pulley system to deliver more than 50 movements.
+No compact home gym chart is complete without mentioning this excellent multi gym from the innovative fitness brand Bowflex.
+While it may not be as suited to mass building as some of the bigger home gyms, the PR3000 offers a ‘no cable change’ three-position pulley system to deliver more than 50 movements.

 This guarantees a good total body workout, with the high pulley offering back and arm exercises, and the low pulleys catering for bicep curls, upright rows and standing calf raises.
 Then you have the middle pulleys which are great for working both your chest and core.